 Travelling from the countryside to the city, we saw that Bosnia & Herzegovina still need many years to rebuild itself from the after-effects of the 1990s war.
 Even so, its people are so cheery, sincere and helpful.
 If you seem a little lost in the car or on the pavement, the locals will come up to you and ask if you need help even if they are laden with grocery bags.
 If you ever find yourself in this resilient country with only a day to spare, zero in on the 4 spots below to make the best of your stopover.

 We rented a car in Croatia which we used throughout Croatia, Bosnia & Herzegovina and Slovenia.
 The road trip was fabulous, so we thought we would share some tips for those who are planning to do so too.

-A long drive to and a drawn-out wait at the jetty on a hot humid day did not dampen our mood while we waited to get on a boat to bring us to our junk cruise where we are going to stay for 2D1N at Halong Bay.
+A 3.5-hour drive to and a drawn-out wait at Tuan Chau marina on a hot humid day did not dampen our mood as we waited to get on a boat to bring us to our Image Halong Glory junk cruise where we are going to stay for 2D1N at Halong Bay.
 It was a bright happy day after all.

 We have heard of Croatia long ago, but only got to know its beauty when Marshmallow’s lil’ sis vacationed there.
 Since then, her gushes of the food, nature and people have stuck.